 There is a fine line between correcting lousy behaviour and merely being upset over something that someone else has done.

 Perhaps someone has done something that didn’t agree with your own sensitivities.
 Do you get angry?
 Do you shout at them?
 Maybe get aggressive?
 It’s a normal reaction, and there might be times that this feels justified.
 However, if you’re going to be the one in the right, BE in the right.

 You just make things worse by shouting at someone or holding that grudge.
 Maybe they have mental health issues that could have been an underlying cause of their action.
 Is your response appropriate?
 Or perhaps the person will feel like they now deserve to retaliate.
 It’s like looking in a mirror.
 As you raise your hand, the reflection’s hand lifts, and so on.

 And besides, none of us is perfect.
 Let’s all give a little more grace.
 Let’s show more understanding to each other.
 There is too much ‘I deserve’ in the world.
 We ALL deserve a graceful life.

 Onwards and Upwards

 Some of this might have sounded deep and even challenging.
-I know for one that letting some things go can be a very real struggle.
-But for the next 6 weeks, just give it a go.
+I know, for one, that letting some things go can be a genuine struggle.
+But for the next six weeks, just give it a go.
 Be open to forgiving yourself.
 Stop beating yourself up over the small things.
 And let other people off for the smaller things too.
 Put yourself in their position for a moment.